rschristopher/ischristtrue.com/src/ancient-views/angels-demons.md

 The word "demon" shares the etymological root of the word *demonstrate*, much like the word "monster" means literally *to show*.

 The purpose and the right place for demons is to show our sin, our fall from grace.
 In practical terms it is to tempt, to torment in the darkness away from the light of God.
+And God allows this in order to bring us towards salvation.

 We are made in the image and likeness of God.
 It is no wonder the demons hate us so.